gedankenlab/Kaleidoscope/doc/CODING_STYLE.md

 ### Function Names

-> Regular functions have mixed case; accessors and mutators may be named like variables.
+> Regular functions have mixed case

 Ordinarily, functions should start with a lower-case letter and have a capital letter for each new word (a.k.a. "[Camel Case][wikipedia:camel-case]" or "Pascal case").
 Such names should not have underscores.
 Prefer to capitalize acronyms as single words (i.e. `startRpc()`, not `startRPC()`).